devtut/generate/docs/python/getting-started-with-python-language.md

 ## Getting Started

+Python is a widely used high-level programming language for general-purpose programming, created by Guido van Rossum and first released in 1991.
 Python features a dynamic type system and automatic memory management and supports multiple programming paradigms, including object-oriented, imperative, functional programming, and procedural styles.
 It has a large and comprehensive standard library.

 Two major versions of Python are currently in active use:

 - Python 3.x is the current version and is under active development.
 - Python 2.x is the legacy version and will receive only security updates until 2020.
 No new features will be implemented.
 Note that many projects still use Python 2, although migrating to Python 3 is getting easier.

-You can download and install either version of Python [here](http://web.archive.org/web/20170405225002/https://www.python.org/downloads/).
-See [Python 3 vs. Python 2](http://web.archive.org/web/20170405225002/http://stackoverflow.com/documentation/python/809/incompatibilities-moving-from-python-2-to-python-3#t=201703280213123640438) for a comparison between them.
+You can download and install either version of Python [here](https://www.python.org/downloads/).
+See [Python 3 vs. Python 2](http://stackoverflow.com/documentation/python/809/incompatibilities-moving-from-python-2-to-python-3#t=201703280213123640438) for a comparison between them.
 In addition, some third-parties offer re-packaged versions of Python that add commonly used libraries and other features to ease setup for common use cases, such as math, data analysis or scientific use.
-See [the list at the official site](http://web.archive.org/web/20170405225002/https://www.python.org/download/alternatives/).
+See [the list at the official site](https://www.python.org/download/alternatives/).

 ### Verify if Python is installed

-To confirm that Python was installed correctly, you can verify that by running the following command in your favorite terminal:
+To confirm that Python was installed correctly, you can verify that by running the following command in your favorite terminal (If you are using Windows OS, you need to add path of python to the environment variable before using it in command prompt):

 ```
 $ python --version

 ```

-If you have **Python 3** installed, and it is your default version (see [**Troubleshooting**](http://web.archive.org/web/20170405225002/http://stackoverflow.com/documentation/python/193/introduction-to-python/2653/idle-python-gui) for more details) you should see something like this:
+If you have **Python 3** installed, and it is your default version (see [**Troubleshooting**](http://stackoverflow.com/documentation/python/193/introduction-to-python/2653/idle-python-gui) for more details) you should see something like this:

 ```
 $ python --version